wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/ModbusTCPDataSelectionConfiguration.md

     curl -v -d "@DataSelection.config.json" -H "Content-Type: application/json" "http://localhost:5590/api/v1/configuration/<EDS adapterId>/DataSelection"
     ```

-To see the streams that have been created in Edge Storage to store the data you are writing, run the following curl script:
+To see the streams that have been created in EDS storage to store the data you are writing, run the following curl script:

    ```bash
    curl http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/